SpaceApi-archive/endpoint-scripts/README.md

 > _Note: if you plan to put the endpoint scripts in a subdirectory of another DocumentRoot, the routing won't work.
 This is a bug that still needs to be fixed.
 We recommend to use a dedicated DocumentRoot in the meantime._

+If you deploy the endpoint scripts by cloning the repo, you should forbid public access to the `.git` directory.
+If you're using Apache as the web server with the module `rewrite` enabled, you don't need to do anything, `.htaccess` is already protecting it.

 Endpoint
 --------